June 14, 2018

 Ben: So the full meal deal, yeah, the full meal deal is like 30,000 dollars to do the `full body stem cell makeover, to do just the sexual and cosmetic enhancement I think is closer to make like somewhere between four and eight K, so if Ian is still listening and has any money left, there you go Ian, we just drained the last little bit of your change.

 Now of course, there are things that I think would move the dial.
 A lot of these guys looking for these biohacks, but there's little things that are missing.
 Like some of the little things, I notice, are missing over and over again, and guys who I do consults with.
 We look at their micro-nutrient analysis with their blood work, or we look at their supplementation protocol or we'd even look at their sexual practices and their sexual knowledge.
 There are a few things that I would definitely recommend that you also look into, so for example, zinc.
-Zinc is a very common deficiency in men, and a deficiency of zinc can drastically affect drive and sexual performance.
+Zinc is a very common deficiency in men, and a deficiency of zinc can drastically affect libido and sexual performance.
 Now for a while, I would recommend just zinc extract or a zinc capsule or something like that or a good multivitamin with zinc and frequent consumption, or shellfish is really good for zinc.
 But recently I was on that Joe Rogen podcast, and we brought up black ant extract and a lot of people have been asking me about this black ant extract which is really good pre-workout, pre-sex, pre-endurance, but it also has 10 times more zinc than oysters which makes it a very, very good source for men who want to increase zinc to increase their sexual performance, so that would be one.

-Another one would be Vitamin-D, you always want to take it along with Vitamin-K, that it's bioavailable and doesn't increase your risk for arterial calcification, but Vitamin-D along with Vitamin-K is another one that works very well and tends to be deficient in a lot of men who have sexual issues or who want to enhance their drive.
+Another one would be Vitamin-D, you always want to take it along with Vitamin-K, that it's bioavailable and doesn't increase your risk for arterial calcification, but Vitamin-D along with Vitamin-K is another one that works very well and tends to be deficient in a lot of men who have sexual issues or who want to enhance their libido.
 Creatine is another, creatine has a host of benefits for staving off muscle loss as you age, it’s a known nootropic.
 I simply take five grams per day.
 Your actual absorption of creatine at any given point is only one-and-a-half to two grams, so you have to split that in about two to three kind of daily doses of creatine.
 I used to take all five grams at once, and I learned actually from that guy I mentioned earlier, Tyler Lebaron, the guy who runs the molecular hydrogen foundation about the fact that you actually have to split your dosages up with creatine.
 And so I like Thorne, for example.
 They have a really good bioavailable form of creatine called Creapure, and about five grams of creatine per day.

 Nitric oxide, a lot of guys, based on their lifestyle, are deficient in nitric oxide, right?
 Not enough sunlight, not enough good water, surrounded by WiFi and Bluetooth production which affects nitric oxide production, a whole bunch of issues, and one of the best ways to increase your nitric oxide production is just getting out and getting frequent sunlight exposure.
 You know these infrared devices, I've kicked that horse to death on this podcast already, but like the Joovv, the Vielight that I talked about, all of that can work too, but some kind of sunlight exposure, frequently, regularly for guys, that's another really important one.

-The last thing I'd mention, and by the way over on the show notes, I'll link to all the different articles that I've written on hacking or increasing your testosterone production, the last one will probably be one of the better books I've read on drive, and that would be the book “The Multi-Orgasmic Man” and it has instructions for stimulating your prostate through your perineum, for lengthening the penis, for controlling the mind-body energy during sex, for reverse orgasms, probably in terms of like a good handbook for sex.
+The last thing I'd mention, and by the way over on the show notes, I'll link to all the different articles that I've written on hacking or increasing your testosterone production, the last one will probably be one of the better books I've read on libido, and that would be the book “The Multi-Orgasmic Man” and it has instructions for stimulating your prostate through your perineum, for lengthening the penis, for controlling the mind-body energy during sex, for reverse orgasms, probably in terms of like a good handbook for sex.
 You know I'll definitely give that one to my boys when they're at an appropriate age for it, to teach them a little bit more about controlling their rate of arousal and becoming pretty intimately aware with their anatomy.
 It would be the “The Multi-Orgasmic Man”.
 That one's written by Mantak Chia.
 It's one of the better books on sex that I've read, especially for men.
 So cover some of those basics, like zinc and Vitamin-D and creatine and nitric oxide and a healthy relationship with your sexual self before you go spend a bunch of money on having somebody inject stem cells into your dick.
 But ultimately, those are some of the things that have worked pretty well for me.

 Brock: Now I want to remind Joshua that it's not just about him and his parts too, like if you want to be really good in the sack, so to speak, you've got to focus on your partner, right?
 Just having a whole bunch of testosterone and a manner on a huge erection and all that kind of stuff is fun for us, but if you really want to please your married one, you got to concentrate on them.
 So finding some books and resources on that, and one of the things I stumbled across in my adventures was a thing called orgasmic meditation or OM, and there's a company called OneTaste that does this.
 You can go in by yourself, but you can also do it in couples which I would encourage you to do if you're about to get married, where you can actually learn stroking techniques and just the meditation aspects and the togetherness aspects of orgasm and that kind of stuff.
 I think that would go a long way for Joshua.